5th Gen 4Runner Front 4″ – 4.5″ Lift with Adjustable Coilovers, Strut Shims & 3″ Rear Springs

 Icon Rear Overland 3″ Springs Vs. 2″ Springs

-The 3″ Icon overland spring is designed for expedition-style 4Runner builds that load down their 4Runner with excessive weight.
-The overland spring is designed to accommodate rear bumpers, fridge and drawer systems, winches, rooftop tents, and more.
+The 3″ Icon overland spring is designed for expedition-style builds that load down their ride with excessive weight.
+The overland spring is designed to accommodate rear bumpers, fridge, drawer systems, winches, rooftop tents, and more.
 An overland spring will set you at 3″ of lift with an unloaded vehicle and 2″ of lift with a typical overland style build; bumpers, drawer systems, load roof racks, etc.

-It also adds a better look to the 4Runner as it does sit a little higher when unloaded.
-It is important to keep in mind though, once you start adding additional weight to your 4Runner, the spring will settle down to a 2″ spring.
-The 2″ spring is not designed to “settle” once you start adding weight to your 4Runner.
+It can add a better look to the 4Runner as it does sit a little higher when unloaded.
+It is important to keep in mind though, once you start adding additional weight, the spring will settle down to a 2″ spring.
+The 2″ spring is not designed to “settle” once you start adding weight.
 If you are running a 2″ spring, you can expect a similar ride height when loaded and unloaded.

 If you are looking to add an excessive amount of accessories; rear bumpers, fridge and drawer systems, winches, rooftop tents, then go with a 3″ spring.
 If you are are looking for the occasional loaded 4Runner, then go with the 2″ spring.

-What are 4Runner strut shims (Ekstrom Design Strut Shims)?
+What are strut shims (Ekstrom Design Strut Shims)?

 Strut shims are designed to fine tune the stance and height without adding preload to your coilovers.
 The Ekstrom Design strut shims measure .250″ thick and are installed in the middle of the pivot, between the frame and where the tire makes contact to the ground.